optakt/flow-dps/testing/snapshots/rosetta.md

 # Rosetta snapshot

-This document describes the content of the index snapshot defined in `testing/snapshots/rosetta.go`.
+This document describes the contents of the index snapshot defined in `testing/snapshots/rosetta.go`.

 **Table of Contents**